-To see how our approach can speed up real-world optimization problems, we applied variants of SpaRSA to a magnetoencephalographic (MEG) brain imaging problem, replacing the EM algorithm of [6], [7], [8], which is equivalent to IST.
+To see how our approach can speed up real-world optimization problems, we applied variants of SpaRSA to a magnetoencephalographic (MEG) brain imaging problem, replacing the EM algorithm of [5]-[7], which is equivalent to IST.
+MEG imaging using sparseness-inducing regularization was also previously considered in [47].

 In MEG imaging, very weak magnetic fields produced by neuronal activity in the cortex are measured and used to infer cortical activity.
 The physics of the problem lead to an underdetermined linear model relating cortical activity from tens of thousands of voxels to measured magnetic fields at 100 to 200 sensors.
 This model combined with low SNR necessitates regularization of the inverse problem.

-We solve the $GS-\ell_2$ version of the regularization problem where each block of coefficients corresponds to a spatiotemporal subspace.
-The spatial components of each block describe the measurable activity within a local regions of the cortex, while the temporal components describe low frequency activity in various time windows.
-The cortical activity inference problem is formulated as where \mathbb{Y} is the $k \times m$ matrix of the length-m time signals recorded at each of the k sensors, where A is the $k \times n$ linear mapping of cortical activity to the sensors, S is the dictionary of spatial bases, T is the dictionary of temporal bases, and Θ contains the unknown coefficients that represent the cortical activity in terms of the spatio-temporal basis.
+We solve the GS- $\ell_2$ version of the regularization problem where each block of coefficients corresponds to a spatio-temporal subspace.
+The spatial components of each block describe the measurable activity within a local region of the cortex, while the temporal components describe low frequency activity in various time windows.
+The cortical activity inference problem is formulated as where $\mathbb{Y}$ is the $k \times m$ matrix of the length-m time signals recorded at each of the k sensors, where A is the $k \times n$ linear mapping of cortical activity to the sensors, S is the dictionary of spatial bases, T is the dictionary of temporal bases, and O contains the unknown coefficients that represent the cortical activity in terms of the spatio-temporal basis.
 Both S and T are organized into blocks of coefficients likely to be active simultaneously.
 The blocks of coefficients $\Theta{i,j}$ represent individual space-time events (STEs).
-The estimate of cortical activity is the sum of a small number of active (nonzero) STEs, where most $\Theta{i,j}$ are zero.
+The estimate of cortical activity is the sum of a small number of active (nonzero) STEs,